You’ve found your slice of paradise – Perhentian Islands! But now you are wondering what to do in Perhentian Islands?

 I think the accommodation is better value here, and I like that the resorts are a bit more spaced out and there is less of an top-of-each-other feel like on Long Beach or Coral Bay.

 Perhentian Kecil has a reputation as a backpacker island, and most people that stay here are backpackers.
 There is also more of an opportunity to party.
 There are more budget accommodation options including camping in great spots on Long Beach, and there are some top resort options too.
 But I think the value is better on Besar where there are cheap options as well.

 Alcohol is more readily available on Kecil and there are places open late, especially compared to Besar where everything is shut by 11pm.
 So Kecil is definitely the better island if you want to party and have plenty of choice for drinks in the evening.

-I prefer Besar as I don’t want to be out late and the accommodation is better.
+I prefer Besar as I don’t want to be out late and the accommodation is better value.
 But, if you want night life, you definitely want to pick Kecil and stay on Long Beach.
 While it’s easy to journey between the two islands and explore both, you shouldn’t do this once it is dark.

 While sea taxis do operate in the evening (at twice the price!), it isn’t safe and I don’t recommend taking one.